LeoRigasaki/Anime-dataset/README.md

-# Anime-dataset
+# Anime Dataset

-A collection of anime data from MyAnimeList
+A curated dataset of anime information from MyAnimeList.

+## Structure
+- `data/`: Contains the anime datasets
+- `docs/`: Documentation and data dictionary